Truth Social owner Trump Media sues two of its own co-founders, seeking to wipe out their shares | KRDO

 “Moss and Litinsky failed spectacularly at every turn,” the lawsuit said.

-CNN has reached out to lawyers representing United Atlantic Ventures — the company through which Litinsky and Moss do business — for comment.
+Lawyers representing United Atlantic Ventures — the company through which Litinsky and Moss do business — declined to comment.

 The lawsuit, first reported by Bloomberg News, asks the court to force Litinsky and Moss to return their stake in the company.